pxheim/zettelkasten/book-dalmijn-2023-driving-value-with-sprint-goals.md

 - Knowledge gap: difference between what we know and what we'd like to know.
 - Alignment gap: difference between what we'd like people to do and what they actually do.
-- Effects gap: difference between what we expect our actions to achieve vs. what they actually acieve.
+- Effects gap: difference between what we expect our actions to achieve vs. what they actually achieve.

 To resolve the gaps, we often do the opposite of what would solve it: